manatlan/htag/RunnersBronx.md

 The current core works well ... and the HRenderer (which is not perfect) is great.

 But managing all theses runners is a big pain, to make them compatible between them.
 And sometimes, it's not possible at all.
 I feel that I need to resolve this "bronx", before a "1.0" ;-)

+The new "htagweb.HtagServer" is *really* top (all htag/web features, easy to maintain, robust) ... and could be better, as a simple middleware to manage htag lifespan, in a classical starlette/fastapi/django app (which could be a game changer).
+But it got some sever limitations, compared to its web brothers (htagweb.WebServer, htagweb.WebServerWS, htag.runners.webhttp, htag.runners.webws)